Projected transverse momentum resummation in top-antitop pair production at LHC: Numerical Results

-In Fig.~\ref{fig:results:res:qTin:qTout}, we present the resummation improved spectra $\done\sigma_{\ttbar}/\done q_{\mathrm{T,in}}$ and $\done\sigma_{\ttbar}/\done q_{\mathrm{T,out}}$.
-Within the small $q_{\mathrm{T,in(out)}}$ regimes, in contrast to the fixed-order results of Figs.~\ref{fig:results:val:qTin:a}-\ref{fig:results:val:dphi:a}, where substantial \NNLO contributions were observed, the central values here have been stabilised and only receive very small residual higher-order corrections.
-More importantly, a reduction in the theoretical uncertainties, detailed through their respective coloured bands, can be found with the increase in the logarithmic accuracy.
+the resummed spectra here have been stabilised at the respective accuracies.
+Especially, a reduction in the theoretical uncertainties, detailed through their respective coloured bands, can be found with the increase in the logarithmic accuracy.
 For example, in the limits $q_{\mathrm{T,in}}\to0$ and $q_{\mathrm{T,out}}\to 0$, the results on the \aNNLLpNNLO level, that constitute our best prediction, possess relative uncertainties of about ${+1\%}$ and ${-5\%}$.
 They are greatly reduced from the uncertainties of the \NNLLNNLO calculations, being from $+6\%$ to $-12\%$.
 For illustrational purposes we also include the lowest order \NLLNLO calculation showing uncertainties of $\pm30\%$.
-At larger $q_{\mathrm{T,in(out)}}$ the fixed-order full QCD calculation determines both spectra, given at \NNLO accuracy in both \aNNLLpNNLO and \NNLLNNLO calculations, and a full $\ttbar+\text{jet}$ two-loop calculation is needed to improve upon it.